nopnop2002/esp-idf-sc16is750/echo/README.md

 Connect TX of ChannelB and other computer RX at any baud rate.
 Connect Gnd of ESP32 and Gnd of other computer.

-# Sketch of the other side
+# Sketch of UART communication using atmega328
-I used UNO.
 ```
 #include <SoftwareSerial.h>
 SoftwareSerial mySerial(10, 11); // RX, TX